thinkingoutloud55/Insight-DS-Project/README.md

-# CREDITCARD SNAPSHOT
+# CreditCardSnapshot

-## Problem Statement
+##  Overview
-The success of every business follows two basic principles:  1) Retain existing customers.
+The success of every business relies on two basic principles:  1) Customer retention.
-2) Acquire new customers.
-This is easier said than done because customer satisfaction is a major challenge that every business faces.
-The credit card companies seriously face this challenge due to the competition among them.
+2) Customer acquisition.
+This is a major challenge that every business faces.
+The credit card companies  face this challenge frequently due to the competition between various credit card companies.
 Therefore, it is imperative that credit card companies examine their customers' opinion about their product.
 Indeed, customer satisfaction is a recipe for attracting new customers.
 The insight gained from analyzing customer opinions  can be effectively used to develop a custom marketing strategy to positively shift perceptions and attract new customers.
 Furthermore, customers also want to entrust their financial future to a reliable credit card company as failure to do so can result in dispute and consequently account closure.
-Many businesses tackle these problems in different ways, for instance by conducting online survey or using online reviews of their product provided by the customers.
-In this project, I undertook this challenge using [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) techniques.
+To develop an effective marketing strategy, the company needs to collect feedbacks from customers by conducting online survey of its product or by using online reviews provided by the customers.

+## What is CreditCardSnapshot?
+CreditCardSnapshot is a web application that provides an overall customer satisfaction of each credit card (about 40 different cards) based on different categories such as Online Experience, Customer Service, Interest Rate, Cash Back and Reward Points, Travel Rewards, Build or Rebuild Credit, and User Recommendation.
+Most importantly,  CreditCardSnapshot identifies these categories using unsupervised learning methods of [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) and [Topic Modeling](https://en.wikipedia.org/wiki/Topic_model) with [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation).

-## Data Collection
+## Why CreditCardSnapshot?
+CreditCardSnapshot aims to help credit companies acquire new customers by showcasing the rate of customer satisfaction in different categories, which a potential customer cannot extract by reading thousands of online reviews.
+Essentially, any credit card company can use CreditCardSnapshot as an advertisement web application to attract new customers to apply for its credit card.
+In addition, CreditCardSnapshot also helps credit card companies identify area of interest that needs improvement, which helps maximize their chances of acquiring new customers.
+In contrast, potential customers can also use CreditCardSnapshot to filter out different credit card they don't like.

+## How to use CreditCardSnapshot
+CreditCardSnapshot has a drop-down menu of 40 credit cards.
+The user (either a credit company or a potential customer) can choose any credit card and hit the submit button, which opens the result page.

+## What type of data was used for CreditCardSnapshot?
-The data I used for this project was collected from three different websites listed below using web scraping.
+The data that was used to create CreditCardSnapshot was collected from three different websites using web scraping.

 1).
 [Wallet Hub](https://wallethub.com)